Orbifolds from a metric viewpoint: Introduction

 \begin{dfn} A \emph{Riemannian orbifold} of dimension $n$ is a length space $\Orb$ such that for each point $x \in \Orb$ there exist an open neighborhood $U$ of $x$ in $\Orb$ and a connected Riemannian manifold $M$ of dimension $n$ together with a finite group $G$ of isometries of $M$ such that $U$ and $M/G$ are isometric with respect to the induced length metrics. \end{dfn}

-Here $M/G$ is endowed with the \emph{quotient metric} which measures the distance between orbits in $M$.
+Here $M$ is endowed with the induced length metric and $M/G$ with the corresponding \emph{quotient metric}, which measures the distance between orbits in $M$.
 In Section \ref{sec:basics_Rieman_orbi} we explain in which sense this definition is equivalent to the original definition of a Riemannian orbifold.

 To obtain a metric notion of orbifold coverings we follow an idea by Lytchak to view submetries with discrete fibers as branched coverings \cite{MR1938523}.
 We denote the closed balls in a metric space $X$ as $\cB_r(x)$ and the open balls as $\oB_r(x)$.
 A map $p:X \To Y$ between metric spaces is called \emph{submetry} if $p(\cB_r(x))=\cB_r(p(x))$ holds for all $x\in X$ and all $r\geq 0$.
 It is known that a submetry between Riemannian manifolds is a Riemannian submersion \cite{MR1800594}.
 In particular, a submetry between Riemannian manifolds of the same dimension is a local isometry.
 Using this notion we can characterize \emph{coverings of Riemannian orbifolds} in metric terms as follows.